What makes The UltiMutt Inn & Pet Resort

 all times while playing.
 We keep our playgroups very

-spacious play yards that are attached to the building, 2
+play yards that are attached to the building, 2 grass

-grass yards (used when weather is nice) and 4 indoor
+yards (used when weather is nice) and 7 indoor play

-play areas.
-There are tunnels, dog “jungle gyms”,
+areas.
+There are tunnels, dog “jungle gyms”, playhouses,

-playhouses, sand boxes, swimming pools, etc in the play
+sand boxes, swimming pools, etc in the play yards.
+Our

-that the dogs can play under if it’s lightly raining.
+can play under if it’s lightly raining.
+Dogs can decide

-Dogs can decide where they play and no one is forced to
+where they play and no one is forced to do anything they

-do anything they don’t want to do.
-Most dogs love going
+don’t want to do.
+Most dogs love going out and playing

 What sort of potty schedule are guests